rocketlabdelta/info-central/construction/west-system.md

 ---
-title: West Systems
+title: West System
 archive_page: archive/construction_westsystems.html
 category: construction
 contributors:
 - John Coker
 ---
+## Introduction

-Introduction[West System](http://www.concentric.net/~westsys) makes widely known and well-liked “epoxy system.”
+[West System](https://www.westsystem.com/) makes widely known and well-liked “epoxy system.”
 In high-power rocketry, West System products are used more than any other epoxy system (although not more than basic “hobby shop” epoxy.)
 Everyone who tries this system loves it for the convenience and range it provides.
 The major disadvantages to the system are high price and difficulty in mixing small batches.

 Questions and Answers